 The school board shall take charge of, control over, and account for all student activity funds that relate to curricular and cocurricular activities.

-[Note: The school board is required by Minnesota Statutes section 123B.49, subdivision 2, to take charge of and control over all cocurricular activities, including all money received for such activities.]

 B. Extracurricular Activities

 The school board shall take charge of and control over all student activity accounting that relates to extracurricular activities.